Chlöe Swarbrick: Career

 In 2012, Swarbrick opened her first business, a New Zealand-made fashion label called The Lucid Collective, with Alex Bartley Catt.
 Around the same time, she began working in the newsroom at the student radio station 95bFM as a news writer and newsreader, before becoming a producer and eventually host of The Wire.
 In April 2016, she resigned from her position as a regular host.
-The Lucid Collective is no longer in business.

 In 2014, Swarbrick wrote her first piece for What's Good magazine.
-She became editor, and an owner.
+She became the editor, and an owner.
 Later that year, The Lucid Collective held a New Zealand Fashion Week side-show at the Gow Langsford Gallery and participated in the "Youthquake" exhibition at the New Zealand Fashion Museum.
 The label went on to be stocked across Auckland, Wellington, and Christchurch, before Swarbrick and Bartley Catt closed the business.

 Swarbrick launched The Goods, an offshoot of What's Good, in late 2015.
 The project opened a pop-up store in St Kevin's Arcade on Karangahape Road.
 Swarbrick won a New Zealander of the Year Local Hero Award.
 In 2016, Swarbrick and Bartley Catt started a digital consultancy and artist management agency called TIPS.
 The pair also opened a cafe and gallery, Olly, now listed permanently closed, next to the Crystal Palace Theatre in Mount Eden.

 In May 2019, Swarbrick received the Jane Goodall Trailblazer Award.
 The award recognises individuals who have demonstrated dedication to the prosperity of animals, people, or the planet through their work.
 In 2020, Swarbrick was named to Fortune magazine's '40 Under 40' listing under the "Government and Politics" category.
 In August 2020, a short documentary film named Ok Chlöe was released about the background of Swarbrick and her political career.